il-mangia/MUSIC-WAVVER/README.md

 ### Copyright Notice
 Users are solely responsible for verifying and complying with copyright laws and YouTube’s Terms of Service in their country.
 By downloading any content through this software, the user confirms that they have the legal right, permission, or authorization to do so.

-Music Wavver and its developer (“Il Mangia”) are **not liable** for any misuse, copyright infringement, or legal violation committed through this program.
+Music Wavver and its developer are **not liable** for any misuse, copyright infringement, or legal violation committed through this program.
 This tool is provided **“as is”**, and is intended for **personal, educational, and non-commercial use** only.
 We do **not guarantee the legality** of downloading or converting any specific content.
-Neither the developer of Music Wavver nor the maintainers of third-party libraries (including `yt-dlp` and `FFmpeg`) are responsible for how downloaded media is used.
+Neither the developer of Music Wavver nor the maintainers of third-party libraries (including `yt-dlp`) are responsible for how downloaded media is used.
-All responsibility remains with the **end user**.
+All responsibility remains with the **end user**. **The user accepted it at first launch with a graphic disclaimer.**

 ### About FFmpeg
 FFmpeg is **not developed or owned** by this project.